 There are countless ways to shred paper.
-Just tearing it apart is a great solution for a page or two but obviously doesn’t scale to a stack of junk mail.
-For this volume you should consider purchasing a shredder.
+You could always tear up a page or two, but that might not scale to a stack of mail and paperwork that accumulates over time.
+For this volume you should consider renting a shredder.

 The shredder should be large enough to handle several pages at a time.
 You will want one that can shred junk mail without requiring you to take it apart.
 Never opt for the cheap ones that fit on the top of a trash can.
 You will be replacing it in no time and end up spending more than just buying a good one.

 Shredders work fine for incoming junk mail but aren’t a great solution for end of year and tax time cleaning.
 When you have a couple of drawers full it is time for something more.

 At that point, it makes sense to use services like Ship ‘n’ Shred.
 They offer shredding priced by the box and makes the shredding convenient with the option for pickup at your home or office.
 Like Ship N’ Shred, there are also drop off shredding locations at UPS and other packaging stores where you can drop off your boxes and pay per pound.

 Since businesses have a larger volume of paper to shred, a professional shredding service is then the most cost-effective solution.
 Professional shredders have industrial equipment to shred by the trash bin full.
 Larger equipment allows for economies of scale to reduce the price per pound.

 Professional shredding services offer on-site or off-site shredding.
 On-site shredding is when the shredding is done at your location using specialized trucks.
 With off-site shredding the documents are picked up and shredded at their secure shredding facility.

 Both methods offer certificates of destruction and are compliant with federal and state privacy laws such as HIPAA and FACTA.